This practice is part of: Start With Why.

 While it might be bizarre to say “Principles over Practices” in an article that is part of the “Open Practice Library’, that is exactly what this “Practice” is all about.
-Establishing a set of shared principles for yourself or your organisation that are derived from your purpose and values and use those to guide you in the practices that you do every day.
+Establishing a set of shared principles for yourself or your organization that is derived from your purpose and values and use those to guide you in the practices that you do every day.

-- Purpose (Why we are here) - our purpose, why this organisation exists
+- Purpose (Why we are here) - our purpose, why this organization exists.

-- Values - a set of shared beliefs that guides the organisation
+- Values - a set of shared beliefs that guides the organization.

 Why use it?

-Transforming organisations that start with a clearly articulated purpose and then establish a shared set of principles are more likely to succeed in their transformation than organisations that simply implement practices.
+Transforming organizations that start with a clearly articulated purpose and then establish a shared set of principles is more likely to succeed in their transformation than organizations that simply implement practices.

-Purpose, Values and Principles are enduring but practices evolve and change over time.
-Blindly following practices is not encouraged, establish a set of shared principles and you can weather the storms that beat at your door.
+Purpose, Values, and Principles are enduring but practices evolve and change over time.
+Blindly following practices are not encouraged, establish a set of shared principles and you can weather the storms that beat at your door.

-It is important to use this lens to understand the success stories and reports we hear of successful organisations, often we only hear about their practices, the visible things they do, and less about their principles and values.
-Copying just the practices of successful organisations will not get us the same result if we do not also adopt the values and principles that originated these practices.
+It is important to use this lens to understand the success stories and reports we hear of successful organizations, often we only hear about their practices, the visible things they do, and less about their principles and values.
+Copying just the practices of successful organizations will not get us the same result if we do not also adopt the values and principles that originated these practices.

 - Agile Manifesto